 Step Four -- If the grievance is not resolved to the satisfaction of the Union at Step Three, the Union may request arbitration.
 If the Union does not request arbitration within thirty (30) calendar days of being entitled to proceed to Step Four, the grievance shall be deemed resolved.
-If the Union decides to proceed to Step Four, the Union must specify the provision(s) of this agreement that were allegedly violated and the question(s) which it wishes arbitrated, and the remedy sought.
+If the Union decides to proceed to Step Four, the Union must specify the provision(s) of this Teamsters Local 117 Fully Recommended Settlement Offer with agreement that were allegedly violated.
 Grievances at Step Four must be processed through the Union.
 The Union and the Employer shall select a third disinterested party to serve as an arbitrator.
-In the event that the parties are unable to agree upon an arbitrator, then the arbitrator shall be selected from a panel of seven eleven (711) arbitrators furnished by the American Arbitration Association PERC.
+In the event that the parties are unable to agree upon an arbitrator, then the arbitrator shall be selected from a panel of eleven (11) arbitrators furnished by PERC.
 The Union and the Employer will first try to agree upon an arbitrator.
-If agreement cannot be reached, \(\frac{1}{2}\)the arbitrator will be selected from the list by both the Employer and the Union, beginning with the employer on matters where the burden of proof lies with the Employer (disciplinary) and beginning with the Union on matters where the burden of proof lies with the Union (contractual), each alternately striking a name from the list until only one name remains.
+If agreement cannot be reached, the arbitrator will be selected from the list by both the Employer and the Union, beginning with the employer on matters where the burden of proof lies with the Employer (disciplinary) and beginning with the Union on matters where the burden of proof lies with the Union (contractual), each alternately striking a name from the list until only one name remains.
 The arbitrator, under voluntary labor arbitration rules of the Association, shall be asked to render a decision promptly and the decision of the arbitrator shall be final and binding on both parties.